Galaxy S10 Plus ongoing review: What’s good and bad so far

 What notch?

-However, if you don't like anything marring your view of the screen, then you might not want to camera lenses at all.
+However, if you don't like anything marring your view of the screen, then you might not want two camera lenses at all.

 Android Pie and One UI

-Some of the changes with One UI are appreciable right away, like larger "cards" that make it more comfortable to read what's going on without making you crane your neck or squint.
+Some of the changes with One UI are appreciable early on, like larger "cards" that make it more comfortable to read what's going on without making you crane your neck or squint.

 Wireless PowerShare works

-Since the phones were back to back, with the Galaxy S9 Plus facing up, I could still tap and type away, as long as I was careful not to deposition it on the Galaxy S10 Plus' back.
+Since the phones were back to back, with the Galaxy S9 Plus facing up, I could still tap and type away, as long as I was careful not to shift its position on the Galaxy S10 Plus' back.
 I'm happy with this one so far.

 Jury's still out on the ultrasonic in-screen fingerprint scanner